 On the first Sunday of April 1982, the first service of the Gayton Kirk was held at the nearby Steward School with the Rev. Brand called as the first pastor.
 This coincided with the formation of the Presbytery of the James of the Presbyterian Church USA.

 All were welcome at the newly formed Gayton Kirk — no matter their color or religious beliefs.
 It was made up of a melting pot of people.

 On Aug.
 28, 1984 the ground-breaking ceremony for the new church building was held.
 The building, which included a multipurpose room, kitchen, offices and classrooms, was dedicated on Sept.
 8, 1985.

 The Rev. Brand retired and became Pastor Emeritus in June 2005.
 The Rev. Mary Johns was called to be the interim pastor and served until September 2007.
 In September 2007 the Rev. Janet James became the Kirk’s second pastor.

 Over the years, the 5.2 acres have been developed to become a place to share God’s creation.
 Church and community members enjoy the nature trail, labyrinth, outside sanctuary, and gardens.
 In addition, the memorial garden has been created as a final resting place for loved ones.

 Today the nature of the Kirk is best expressed through our welcome statement:

 Embracing the example of Jesus — Our welcome knows no boundaries and is extended to ALL People.
-You are welcome here, and we are waiting for you.
+You are welcome here.